Frequently Asked Questions (FAQs)

 Does the school have lockers, and are there any plans for lockers?

 There are no lockers or current plans for lockers.
 The reason for this is that the school has grown vastly in number over the years and there simply is not enough space to provide lockers.
-It is something that Senior Leadership may look into in the future once we have the new building.

 Can parents request that their child not be placed in the same tutor group as one of their peers?